swcarpentry/git-novice/01-backup.md

 /data/
 ```

-This tells git to ignore any file ending with `.dat`, and all files
+This tells Git to ignore any file ending with `.dat`, and all files
 under the `data` directory.
-(If any of these files were already being tracked, they would not be affected by `.gitginore`.)
+(If any of these files were already being
+tracked, they would not be affected by `.gitginore`.)

 Now, we have a much cleaner status.